jaronheard/expo-convex-clerk/README.md

 # Soonlist - Profile with Convex and Clerk Integration

+## Intentions

+- [ ] This is intended to be an app template starting point
+- [ ] It is intended to be used as a starting point for building a mobile app using Expo, Convex, and Clerk

+## TODO:

+- [ ] Add apple auth
+- [ ] Strip out specific components and make generic
+- [ ] Update readme
+- [ ] Scope out next steps

 This is an [Expo](https://expo.dev) project integrated with [Convex](https://convex.dev) for the backend and [Clerk](https://clerk.com) for authentication.

 ## Get started